ravi8470/Rails_Notes/rails_notes.md

 + scaffold and models can be roughly interchangable terms.The naming convention is same for both, i.e. singular.

 ### DB
-+ maybe need to run migration file to create tables in the database. or to create the database structure.
++ Migrations need to be run to actually create tables in the database.
 + adding index to columns whose data you need to check if it exists makes the searches faster, because index notes all the occurrences of a particular entry.
 + always create and run a new migration for any changes in DB structure.
 + create a production database by "$ bundle exec rake db:migrate RAILS_ENV=production"